Nathaniel Lardner

-Nathaniel Lardner (6 June 1684 – 24 July 1768) was an English theologian.
+Nathaniel Lardner (6 June 1684 – 24 July 1768) was an English Presbyterian minister and theologian.

 Life

-Lardner was born at Hawkhurst, Kent in 1684.
+Lardner was born in Hawkhurst, Kent in 1684.
 He was the elder son of Richard Lardner (1653–1740), an independent minister, and of a daughter of Nathaniel Collyer or Collier, a Southwark tradesman.
 His sister Elizabeth married Daniel Neal, who studied with Lardner in Utrecht.

 After studying for the Presbyterian ministry in London, and also at Utrecht and Leiden, he took license as a preacher in 1709, but was not successful.
-In 1713 he entered the family of Lady Treby, widow of Sir George Treby, as tutor and domestic chaplain, where he remained until 1721.
+In 1713, he entered the family of Lady Treby, widow of Sir George Treby, as tutor and domestic chaplain, where he remained until 1721.
 In 1724 he was appointed to deliver the Tuesday evening lecture in the Presbyterian chapel, Old Jewry, London, and in 1729 he became assistant minister to the Presbyterian congregation in Crutched Friars.
-He was given the degree of D.D. by Marischal College, Aberdeen, in 1743.
-He died at Hawkhurst on 24 July 1768.
+He graduated with a degree of DD from Marischal College in Aberdeen in 1743.
+He died in Hawkhurst on 24 July 1768.